Nevada Pool Fence Requirements at a Glance

 Requirements vary across Nevada jurisdictions.
 Here are key notes for the state's most populated areas.
 For areas not listed, contact your local building department directly.

-City / CountyKey Notes
+City / CountyRequirements & Permit Notes

 HendersonFollows Clark County and state requirements.
 Henderson Building and Fire Safety actively enforces pool barrier code.
+Henderson has a high concentration of new construction with consistent permit enforcement.

 North Las VegasState and Clark County requirements apply.
 Active enforcement by North Las Vegas Development Services.
+One of the fastest-growing areas in the Las Vegas metro with high new pool construction.

 Reno / Washoe CountyState law enforced in northern Nevada.
 Washoe County Building Division requires barrier permit and inspection.
+Reno's growth has expanded residential pool construction significantly.

 SparksFollows state law.
 City of Sparks Building and Safety enforces requirements for new construction.
+Sparks shares the Truckee Meadows enforcement culture with Reno.

 Get Free Quotes from Nevada Installers